deepakricky/learning/README.md

 This concept focuses on using reusable code

 WITH STATEMENT: The best way to open and close the file automatically is the with statement.

+Class: class is a blueprint for creating object.

+OBJECT:

+An object is an instantiation of a class.
+When class is defined, a template (info) is defined.
+Memory is allocated only after object instantiation.
+Objects of a given class can invoke the methods available to it without revealing the implementation details to the user. – Abstractions & Encapsulation!

+CLASS ATTRIBUTES : An attribute that belongs to the class rather than a particular object.

+INSTANCE ATTRIBUTES: An attribute that belongs to the Instance (object).
+Instance attributes, take preference over class attributes during assignment & retrieval.